carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.Waypoint<a name="carla.Waypoint"></a> <sub><sup>_class_</sup></sub>
-3D directed point that stores information about the road definition that OpenDRIVE provides.
+3D directed point that stores information about the road definition provided by OpenDRIVE.

 <h3>Instance Variables</h3>
 - <a name="carla.Waypoint.id"></a>**<font color="#f8805a">id</font>** (_int_)